Have you ever lost track of a promising lead? Maybe you forgot to follow up, or you misplaced their information after a trade show?

 Any sales professional would agree that the more you know about your prospect, the better.
 Knowing a lead’s company size, industry social media presence, current vendors and so forth makes it easier to connect and earn their trust.
 Lead enrichment tools gather information from hundreds or thousands of data sources and provide you with a recent, comprehensive profile of your prospect.
 The information gathering tool is so crucial that nine out of ten companies use two or more lead enrichment tools to learn more about prospects.

-Some of the major lead enrichment platforms include Clearbit, Mattermark and Datanyze.
 Which platform you should choose depends on your business; for example, Mattermark is ideal if you sell to startups, while Datanyze is useful for technology companies.
+AeroLeads, on the other hand, will help find lead emails, phone numbers and more contact information from LinkedIn, Crunchbase, AngelList, GitHub, Google and more.
 You’ll need to research which platform best fits your needs and targets.

 Better management of your lead data, combined with the data pulled from lead enrichment tools, will put you in a much better position to approach sales efforts.